 Expert Tips

-- Pre-whisk your sauce prior to adding it to the pan for an even taste distribution.
+- Pre-mix the sauce prior to adding it to the pan for an even taste distribution.

-- Add your ramen last and boil for 2-3 minutes after the stew has boiled and your ingredients are cooked.
+- Add instant ramen last and boil for 2 minutes after the stew has boiled and your ingredients are cooked.
 This keeps the ramen chewy and springy so that you can enjoy it with the rest of your ingredients.

-- Do not skipped the canned beans, they really offer a creamy depth to the broth.
-This also tones down the gochujang in the stew making this a non spicy army base stew.
+- Do not skipped the canned beans!
+The sweet beans offer a creamy depth to the broth.
+This also tones down the spiciness of the gochujang making it taste milder and helps to balance out the savory notes.

 FAQ